 New Jersey Catholic Archdioceses Independent Victim Compensation Program

-All five New Jersey Catholic Dioses (Newark, Trenton, Camden, Patterson and Meutuchen) have a created a state wide program for victims to receive compensation if they were abused as children.
+All five New Jersey Catholic Diocese (Newark, Trenton, Camden, Patterson, and Metuchen) have created a statewide program for victims to receive compensation if they were abused as children.

 Free Sexual Abuse Civil Lawsuit Consultation

 Please remember that there are time limitations to filing a claim.
 You must act as quickly as possible.
 To contact us for a free case evaluation, you can call us at (800) 923-3456.
 Your request will be immediately reviewed by one of our attorneys handling sexual abuse civil lawsuit cases.

 Do You Need Help with A New Jersey Sexual Abuse Claim?